Maria-Catherine/Elden-Ring-Boss-Analysis/README.md

 looking at all this data, I have some general insights and applications for my conclusions:

-**Build Choice:** Individuals will often pick a certaub toye if damage and weapon they will stick with for a playthrough of a game.
+**Build Choice:** Individuals will often pick a certain type of damage and weapon they will stick with for a playthrough of a game.
 One popular one is a Bleed Build, which increases the infliction of what is labeled Hemorrhage in this project.
 This can lead people to get frustrated with